return to Natural Dog Health Remedies

 Aromatherapy for Dogs

-What is Aromatherapy for Dogs?
+What is Aromatherapy?

-Aromatherapy for dogs is not limited to the use of grooming products that contain essential oils.
-It means more than that - it refers to the use of a pure, therapeutic-grade essential oil, or several oils combined, for a certain healing purpose - either to treat a particular health problem, or to enhance the overall health and wellbeing of the dog.
+It means more than that.
+It refers to the use of a pure essential oil, or several oils combined, for a certain healing purpose.
+For example, to help to control or manage a particular health problem, or to enhance the overall health and wellbeing of the dog.

 What are Essential Oils and Hydrosols?

-An essential oil is a volatile substance contained in the glandular hairs, sac, or veins of different parts of a plant, such as the leaves, flowers, bark, roots, seeds or fruit.
+Essential Oil An essential oil is a volatile substance contained in the glandular hairs, sac, or veins of different parts of a plant, such as the leaves, flowers, bark, roots, seeds or fruit.
 They are the "essence" of that particular plant form and are responsible for giving that plant its unique scent.

 There are several ways to extract essential oils: steam distillation, solvent extraction, carbon dioxide extraction, or manual expression.

 Contrary to what most people think, essential oils are non-oily.
 They are highly concentrated and should almost always be diluted before use.
-Each oil has its own individual properties, such as scent, color, chemical properties, and healing effects.

 On a physical level, many essential oils are antibacterial, antiviral, antifungal, anti-inflammatory, and detoxifying.
-On an emotional level, some essential oils can be sedative or stimulating.
+On an emotional level,some essential oils can be sedative or stimulating.

-A hydrosol is a water-based substance which is a by-product obtained during the steam distillation process of an essential oil.
 A hydrosol contains water-soluble parts of a plant as well as very small amount of some essential oil components.
 Since hydrosols are not highly concentrated like essential oils, they can be used undiluted as is, or essential oils can be added to a hydosol for synergistic effects.

 Are Essential Oils Safe for Dogs?

 Essential oils are highly concentrated and therefore extremely potent.
-When using essential oils on our dogs, therefore, we should be careful not to overuse them.
-Always dilute essential oils with a carrier oil (such as olive oil, sweet almond oil, etc.) before use.
+When using essential oils on our dogs, we should be careful not to overuse them.

-However, some essential oils, diluted or not, are unsafe for dogs and use of such oils should be avoided altogether.
+Also, just because essential oils are "natural", doesn't mean that they are all safe to use.
+Some essential oils, diluted or not, are unsafe for dogs and use of such oils should be avoided altogether.

 Unsafe Essential Oils for Dogs